 Generating Leads with Great Real Estate Sales Skills

 However, as a counterpoint, does an investor need good sales skills to generate leads and find qualified buyers and/or renters to acquire enough properties to reach the point where their portfolio is so large that they no longer need to utilize those good sales skills?
 In my opinion, and in the opinion of 26 other active investors that responded to the poll, the answer is yes.

 For example, Nick Armstrong said, “I think building your sales foundation builds your negotiation skills, which is obviously a must in my opinion.”
 Negotiations occur more often than just at the offering table.
 If you are performing renovations, you are negotiating with contractors.
 If you are a passive investor, you are negotiating with a syndicator.
 If you are a small rental or apartment investor with good sales skills, you are negotiating with your tenants and/or property management company.
 And, as a real estate investor in general, you will negotiate with lenders, brokers, city officials, and business partners, among others.

 To put it another way, in the words of Dale Archdekin, “I think that true sales skills are really people skills.
 The ability to hear and be heard.
 So, if you as an investor are dealing with people, then YES, it’s a good idea to have sales skills.”

 In regards to raising money for apartment syndications, I commonly hear a similar question: “Can I raise money if I’m not good at sales?”
 My short response to the question is STOP BEING SELFISH!
 Watch this YouTube video for my full reasoning behind this answer.

-Want to learn how to hone your sales skills?
-Here are over 25 blog posts on that topic.
+Learn how to hone your real estate sales skills with this collection of over 25 blog posts on that topic!